-There are three main companies that offer tests which are useful for family history.
+There are four main companies that offer tests which are useful for family history.
 In order for a DNA test to be useful for genealogical investigation, it must analyze informative markers on the DNA and it must connect the results to a database of other tested individuals.
-Although there are many companies that offer DNA testing for some type of ancestry analysis, only three of these companies meet the aforementioned criteria: Ancestry.com, Family Tree DNA, and 23andMe.
+Although there are many companies that offer DNA testing for some type of ancestry analysis, only four of these companies meet the aforementioned criteria: MyHeritage DNA, Ancestry.com, Family Tree DNA, and 23andMe.

 Taking the Test

 Each of these companies use a similar collection method.
 After a customer purchases a test, they will receive a kit in the mail.
-Both Ancestry.com and 23andMe use a saliva collection tube, whereas FamilyTreeDNA uses a cheek swab.
+Ancestry.com and 23andMe both use a saliva collection tube, whereas MyHeritage DNA and FamilyTreeDNA both use a cheek swab.
 These non-invasive collection kits do not require the subject to draw blood.
 They are simple to use and come with a detailed set of instructions.

 There are three types of tests offered for family history purposes: Y-chromosome tests, mitochondrial DNA tests, and autosomal DNA tests.
 The meaning behind these names will be explored below in the section titled “DNA Types.”

-All three companies offer an autosomal DNA test, and this is the only test offered at Ancestry.com and 23andMe.
+All four companies offer an autosomal DNA test, and this is the only test offered at Ancestry.com, MyHeritage DNA and 23andMe.
 FamilyTreeDNA’s autosomal DNA test is called the “Family Finder.”
 In addition to the Family Finder autosomal DNA test, FamilyTreeDNA also offers several Y-chromosome and mitochondrial DNA tests.